Real estate

 Why is a location analysis so important for lease options?

 A location analysis helps to identify the potential of a property, set optimal rental prices, and avoid vacancies.
-It takes into account demographic data, transport links, and the competitive situation.
+It takes into account demographic data, transport links, and competitive situation.

 What role does investor advice play in property returns?

-Which contracts require notarisation by law?
+Which contracts necessarily require notarisation?

 How can AI improve property valuation?